50 more civilians rescued from besieged Mariupol steel plant

 While they pounded away at the plant, Russian forces struggled to make significant gains elsewhere, 10 weeks into a devastating war that has killed thousands of people, forced millions to flee the country and flattened large swaths of cities.

-The British Defense Ministry said Russia may be struggling to execute its plan in the Donbas partly because it's bogged down at the plant in Mariupol.
-The fighting at the plant “has come at personnel, equipment and munitions cost to Russia,” it said.
+The British Defense Ministry said Russia might be struggling to execute its plan in the Donbas partly because it's bogged down at the Mariupol plant, where the fighting “has come at personnel, equipment and munitions cost to Russia."

 In other developments: